jimlah42/openpose-movement-assessment/README.md

 #Connections\
 connection functions\

-Custom are organised inside the “widgets” directory.
-If a widget is only used on one page it goes inside that page's corresponding folder (e.g. widgets/process for the process page).
+Custom widgets are organised inside the “widgets” directory.
+If a widget is only used on one page it goes inside that page's corresponding folder (e.g. `widgets/process` for the process page).
 If a custom widget is used across multiple pages it is put inside the widgets/general folder.

-## OpenPose

-OpenPose processing is handled in process_vid.py

 ## Measurements

+A major part of this platform is to allow for the easy development of new measurements

 Measurement types are made to import the Measurement class inside ./measurements/Measurement.py

 This class is designed to represent an instance of a measurement type created by the user.
-Abstracting the class like this allows the program to simply loop through Measurements and ask the object to perform the task how it is supposed to, removing the need for excess logic required to check measurement types everytime they are required to perform a task.
+Abstracting the class like this allows the program to simply loop through `Measurements` in and ask the object to perform the task how it is supposed to, removing the need for excess logic required to check measurement types everytime they are required to perform a task.

 Each new measurement class has 4 main functions that it needs to perform:

-`calculate()` - Calculate measurement value from keypoints\
+1. `calculate()` - Calculate measurement value from keypoints\
-This function takes the keypoint data for a given frame and returns the calculated value\
+This function takes the keypoint data for a given frame and returns the calculated value
-`draw()` - Draw visual representation of measurement on video\
+2. `draw()` - Draw visual representation of measurement on video\
 This function takes a video frame and draws a visual representation of the measurement onto it\
-`get_info_readable()` - Give a human readable description of the measurement\
+3. `get_info_readable()` - Give a human readable description of the measurement\
-This function uses the values of the measurement to give a human readable description of the measurement\
+This function uses the values of the measurement to give a human readable description of the measurement
-`params()` - Return parameters to be written to JSON to allow it to be rebuilt\
+4. `params()` - Return parameters to be written to JSON to allow it to be rebuilt\
-This function returns all the parameters of the measures\
+This function returns all the parameters of the measurement

 For a simple example see DistanceMeasurement.py